Phase asymmetry ultrasound despeckling with fractional anisotropic diffusion and total variation

 \section{Discussion and Conclusion}

-Due to the outstanding performance, non-local filtering is becoming a widely accepted method in image restoration and denoising \cite{45}.
-In ultrasound despeckling, several state-of-the-art non-local filters \cite{1,3,4,11,12,46} were developed recently.
+Due to the outstanding performance, non-local filtering is becoming a widely accepted method in image restoration and denoising \cite{74}.
+In ultrasound despeckling, several state-of-the-art non-local filters \cite{6}\cite{9}\cite{10}\cite{18}\cite{20}\cite{75} were developed recently.
 Compared with other despeckling techniques, they all achieved the best performance of preserving features.
 To verify the performance of our method, two non-local filters including OBNLM and NLLRF were used for comparison.
-We find that non-local filters make some low contrast features heavily blurred.
-This is due to the fact that the patches around these features are pretty similar to the patch centered at speckle noise.
-After non-local filters remove noise by a weighted average of similar features, these low contrast features will become indiscernible \cite{21}.
+We find that non-local filters make some low-contrast features heavily blurred.
+This occurs because the patches around these features are rather similar to the patch centred at speckle noise.
+After non-local filters remove noise by a weighted average of similar features, these low-contrast features will become indiscernible \cite{39}.